jjzhou012/_jjzhou012.github.io/_posts/2020-01-08-Summary-of-Paper-Writting.md

 - model1 **achieves competitive performance against** model2, and **significantly outperforms** model3.
 - We **empirically compare** our models **against** four strong baselines summarized in Table, which were designed specifically for XXX task.
 - This complexity is on par with the baseline methods such as …
+- We show that **this method obtains competitive results compared to state-of-the-art algorithms**.